 When running these models, test sensitive variables aggressively: assume vacancy rates of 15-20%, rent decreases of 5-10%, and interest rate increases of 100-300 basis points.
 The insights gained from this exercise will tell you exactly when you might need to draw on reserves or pause distributions.
 This level of preparation also builds credibility with lenders, demonstrating that you have a plan for maintaining solvency even in a "perfect storm" scenario.

-Key metrics and benchmarks for your 11+ unit portfolio
+Key metrics and benchmarks for a multi-unit portfolio

 To validate your forecasts, you need to compare your numbers against industry standards.
 Experienced investors in the multi-family space typically target a Cash Flow Per Unit (CFPU) of $300–$500 monthly, with some high-performing portfolios reaching $800+.
 Achieving a Cash-on-Cash Return of 8-12% is a solid benchmark for good performance, while a Debt Service Coverage Ratio (DSCR) of 1.25-1.50 is generally considered healthy by lenders.